CrimsonSunrise/Glimpse/readme.md

 :warning: **Be careful**: Operating with real money its always risky.
 Use this software for your knowledge and testing only!

 > Currently IQ Option is the only broker implemented.
+You can check the API in [this link](https://iqoptionapi.github.io/iqoptionapi/en/).

 <a href="https://www.buymeacoffee.com/crimsonsunrise" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png"/></a>